Tattoo Pain Chart

 Who typically uses Tattoo Pain Charts?

-Clients planning to get a tattoo and medical practitioners specializing in caring for one’s skin, such as a dermatologist, can use our tattoo pain chart.
+Patients planning to get a tattoo and medical practitioners specializing in caring for their skin, such as dermatologists, can use our Tattoo Pain Chart.

 When are Tattoo Pain Charts used?

-The tattoo pain chart can be used while deciding where to have the tattoo placed or after during the dermatologist’s examination.
+The Tattoo Pain Chart can be used when deciding where to place the tattoo or after the dermatologist’s examination.

 How can the Tattoo Pain Chart help a person?

-It can help a person determine where they can most likely ask for their tattoo to be placed based on their pain tolerance and can be used to determine if the pain the patient feels is natural or signs of an infection or MRI burn.
+It can help a person determine where they can most likely ask for their tattoo to be placed based on their pain tolerance.
+It can also be used to determine if the patient's pain is natural or if there are signs of an infection or MRI burn.

 Join 10,000+ teams using Carepatron to be more productive